-There are best practices when it comes to compensation that any company should seek to include at the base of their sales compensation plan.
+There are best practices when it comes to compensation that any company should seek to include at the base of their sales comp plan:

-- How internally competitive are your incentives (i.e., the difference in incentives offered to the lowest-performing sales rep compared with those offered to the highest)?
+- How internally competitive are our incentives (i.e., the difference in incentives offered to the lowest-performing sales rep compared with those offered to the highest)?

 - Target revenue: The numbers you want your sales team to be reaching in terms of pure revenue